 2. Video production.
 Trim, transcode, overlay, and concatenate video through FFmpeg — or control professional NLEs like DaVinci Resolve and Premiere Pro directly, with hundreds of tools mapping their full scripting APIs.

 3. Music production.
-Create tracks, load instruments, edit MIDI, and control DAW transport — Ableton MCP (2,300 stars) proved the demand, and REAPER’s 600+ tool server shows the depth possible.
+Create tracks, load instruments, edit MIDI, and control DAW transport — Ableton MCP (2,100 stars) proved the demand, spawning five competing implementations.
+REAPER’s 600+ tool server shows the depth possible.

 The landscape splits into nine categories: text-to-speech (cloud and local), transcription (cloud, local, YouTube), FFmpeg video processing, professional video editing (DaVinci Resolve, Adobe), dedicated Premiere Pro, dedicated After Effects, music production (Ableton, REAPER, Logic Pro, SuperCollider), media generation (AI video/image creation), and video streaming (Mux).